cknizek/Copper/README.md

-# Beepo: a highly maintainable RFID access control system.
+# Cypreus: a highly maintainable RFID access control system.
-3

 You know those nifty Cal1 cards?
 Well, I spent awhile reverse engineering them.
 Here's the 'decoding' scheme I discovered.
 When the HID ProxPro 5352A reads a Cal1 card (using HID's proprietary formatting and other goodies), it will transmit an ASCII-encoded, hexadecimal string over serial [1].
 This is what it looks like for my card: `000C654EEA25CE`. ![img1](/photos/hex-output.jpg)